IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 6b - 7a | Week 5: Future Project - Define Idea & Develop World Aspects II

+0. Post the outcome of the class exercises.
+These include the questions posed to you and bad ideas from Monday, and the round robin.
+Write a reflection of how this went

+1. Post a mind map exploring the central idea or problem that you are exploring through your world.
+Use the Idea Bug to further explore this idea.

+2. Create a Hypothesis Statement or Problem Statement regarding your main idea/problem.
+Do 2 of the following exercises : the Assumption Map, 5 Why's and/or Premortem to further explore your idea through your world.

+3. Start a concept map exploring your idea and world.
+This delves into the mechanics of your idea as well as how to is affected by the world.
+Remember that a concept map explores the relationships between entries.
+This will be interated over the next several weeks.
+Miro is helpful with this.

+4. Start a timeline in relation to your idea and world.
+The timeline does not have to start from the present and extend to your world.
+It does not have to talk about how your world came into being.
+Yet, it should explore the cause and effect of events over time.
+This will be interated over the next several weeks.

+5. Mind map possible objects/artifacts you wish to make.
+This objects/artifacts is something from your world.
+It can be anything.
+It does not have to be the obvious.
+Yet, it should be meaningful with reference to some aspect or event.

 ### Semester Week 5b - 6a | Week 4: Future Project - Define Idea & Develop World Aspects

 0. Post the out come of the class exercises.
 These are the questions posed to you from Monday and what was generated from _Investing In the Futures Game_.
 This includes the World Building of your group's world and the Identity prompts.
 How can you apply these experiences to your project and to strengthen your project?